Faellesoffentlig-Digital-Arkitektur/Referencearkitektur-for-selvbetjening/Referencearkitektur for selvbetjening.md

 The reference architecture lists the software technologies available in the market for the construction of self-service systems.

-The reference architecture makes demands on the joint public infrastructure components and suggests new ones.
-The reference architecture points out which existing standards to use and what new standards will have to be developed.
+The reference architecture sets requirements for the common public infrastructure components and also proposes new ones.
+The reference architecture points out which existing standards to use and new standards to be developed.
 The reference architecture touch upon the security issues which are central for the design and implementation of self-service systems.

 ## Indledning